 Perhaps the greatest Scare Zone ever created within an amusement park – the reason why it works so well is the authenticity of its environment.
 Aside from some camo netting, cheese cloth, theatrical lighting and a whole hell of a lot of fog, there’s not much physically different about this section of the park than what you’d find during the daytime hours.
 However, combining all factors together, and adding in the most energetic, enthusiastic monsters you’ll ever find makes for the perfect storm of the very definition of everything that makes a theme park Scare Zone work.

-Simplistic and almost non-exist from a scenic perspective, some banners, a few strings of colorful lights and and a disheveled performance stage transform The Boardwalk into another world thanks in full to a talented batch of very devious clowns that have taken residence in its shadows.
+Simplistic and almost non-exist from a scenic perspective, some banners, a few strings of colorful lights and transform The Boardwalk into another world thanks in full to a talented batch of very devious clowns that have taken residence in its shadows.

 Different from other Scare Zones in the park thanks to bright lighting and the hustle and bustle of large rides surround it, CarnEVIL becomes almost entirely dependent on the quality of its cast to sell the story.

 Crawling with more clowns than you can count, each one has his or her own unique persona and character, making this an organic, living world – and each one goes out of their way to draw any brave – or foolish – enough to step foot on the Boardwalk right back into that world with them.